CCBCC-ISS/docs/JavaScript Code Standards.md

     if (foo) { bar(); }
 ```

-## Strict mode
+---

 Strict mode helps prevent a certain class of bugs from being introduced into our code.

 * Always include the `'use strict'` pragma in your code.
-Alternatively, you can set the setting the `alwaysStrict` compiler option to `true` for a TypeScript project.

 ```javascript
     // in myFile.js